freqtrade/freqtrade/docs/plotting.md

 # Plotting

-This page explains how to plot prices, indicator, profits.
+This page explains how to plot prices, indicators and profits.

 ## Installation